 • Knocked-Out Teeth – This follows the same procedure as above.
 If the traumatized tooth has an exposed root be sure that it remains moist and take it directly to a dentist.
 If it’s a long trip stop by a pharmacy and pick up a tooth preservation kit.

 These are the most common forms of dental emergencies that are seen by practitioners and are easily treated with the forms of first aid listed above.
 In many cases, injuries can be recovered from, with even broken and fractured teeth being preserved if proper steps are taken.

 If you live in the Aliso Viejo, CA area then your first stop during a dental emergency should be at Premier Dental of South Orange County.
-With just one phone call you can make an appointment to speak to Dr. Duc Pham, an accomplished dentist who has been helping protect and restore his patient’s beautiful smiles for years.
+With just one phone call you can make an appointment to speak to Dr. Marian Bradford, an accomplished dentist who has been helping protect and restore her patient’s beautiful smiles for years.
 Don’t assume that a lost or damaged tooth is beyond repair, stop in and speak to a professional who can help save your smile and get you back to enjoying life!